braty-xd/sortener/README.md

 After installing it using makefile, you can use to --help to get:

-by running --help you can get Usage: sortener [OPTION]...
-[FILE/ARRAY] Sortener is a program for visualizing the most commonly known sorting algorithms
+Usage: sortener [OPTION]...
+[FILE/ARRAY]\
+Sortener is a program for visualizing the most commonly known sorting algorithms

 --sort-by ALGORITHM...
-Select the sorting algorithms to use --file FILE                     Give a file to sort --array ARRAY                   Give an array to sort --string                        Sorts given file/array alphanumerically.
-By default only sorts numbers --seperator                     When reading given file, it seperates elements by given character.
-Default is new line '\n' character
+Select the sorting algorithms to use\
+--file FILE                     Give a file to sort\
+--array ARRAY                   Give an array to sort\
+--string                        Sorts given file/array alphanumerically.
+By default only sorts numbers\
+--seperator                     When reading given file, it seperates elements by given character.
+Default is new line '\n' character\
---visualize                     Puts visual output of provided sortings for given file/array --speed SPEED                   Speeds up the visual output --definition ALGORITHM...
-Gives the definiton of the sorting algorithms --save FILE                     After sorting given array, saves the sorted version in a new file --help                          Shows help page --compare                       Compares sorting times --example EXAMPLE               Uses pre data sets for sorting.
+--visualize                     Puts visual output of provided sortings for given file/array\
+--speed SPEED                   Speeds up the visual output\
+--definition ALGORITHM...
+Gives the definiton of the sorting algorithms\
+--save FILE                     After sorting given array, saves the sorted version in a new file\
+--help                          Shows help page\
+--compare                       Compares sorting times\
+--example EXAMPLE               Uses pre data sets for sorting.

 --sort-by and --definiton options takes available sorting algorithms as argument.

 Available sorting algortihms:

-Bubble
-Selection
-Insertion
-Quick
-Merge
-Heap
+Bubble\
+Selection\
+Insertion\
+Quick\
+Merge\
+Heap\
 Shell

 # Usage Examples